TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Enumerations/Index.rst

 PHP has no enumeration concept as part of the language up to date.
 Therefore the TYPO3 CMS core includes a custom enumeration implementation.

-An enumeration or bitset should be preferred over using pure constants, as the latter cannot be deprecated.

 In TYPO3 enumerations are implemented by extending the abstract class :php:`TYPO3\CMS\Core\Type\Enumeration`.
 It was originally implemented similar to `SplEnum <https://www.php.net/manual/en/class.splenum.php>`__ which is